CrumrineCoder/Bard-Release/README.md

 User Stories to work on:
 * Need a way to be "casual" with it; eg. a list to just play in the bg without thinking about every song.

+Currently:
+* Breaking apart Post.js so I can more easily edit it

 Features to Add:
 * Song-boards
 * Chrome Add-On to add a song from a Youtube page and tag it